Marbella is Spain’s most chic holiday resort

 La Fontanilla Beach is a rustic beach that varies in size depending on the tide.
 A hugely popular beach because of its location – it is right in the middle of Marbella, near the Marbella Port – and its facilities – the list here is endless, those keen on busy social beaches will be best off at La Fontanilla.

 Located ten minutes from Marbella, Nikki Beach is one of the best and most famous luxury beach clubs in the world.
-The beautiful Blue Flag beach and crystal clear waters are the backdrop for this sexy, glamorous atmosphere.
+The beautiful Blue Flag beach and crystal clear waters are the backdrops for this sexy, glamorous atmosphere.

-These beach goers lounge under private, bamboo cabanas sipping champagne cocktails while world class DJs, dancers, flame-throwers and acrobats perform.
+These beachgoers lounge under private, bamboo cabanas sipping champagne cocktails while world-class DJs, dancers, flame-throwers and acrobats perform.
 Nikki Beach is the ultimate Marbella beach party experience for any holiday to Marbella.